Savvythelegend/PGDocs/docs/labels_annotations.md

 can be linked together and put in relationship through *labels* and *annotations*.

-!!! info
+:::info
-    For more information, see the Kubernetes documentation on [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and
+For more information, see the Kubernetes documentation on
+    [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and
     [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).